rdkcentral/mock-firebolt/README.md

 Mock Firebolt supports these Firebolt SDKs: **core**, **discovery**.

-By default, only the mono-sdk retrieved from HTTP is enabled
+By default, only the core sdk retrieved from HTTP is enabled

 This default mode is appropriate for app developers developing third-party content apps that don't need (nor get) the permissions necessary to use the other SDKs.